aditi18kapil/22122005-MDS273L-JAVA/lab-3/readme.md

 Details of aditi :
 aditi
 22122005
-ad@gmail.com
-23
+aditik@gmail.com
+2msc-a
 ds
 _____________________________________________________
 Please Enter your choice:
 3
 _________________________________________________________
-Please enter the name you are searching for :
+Please enter the name you want to search for : seema
-aditi
-Details of aditi :
-aditi
-22122005
-ad@gmail.com
-23
-ds
+Name not found !!!!!
 _____________________________________________________
 Please Enter your choice:
 4
 Thanks for visiting !
 PS C:\Users\Aditi\OneDrive\Desktop\sem2\Java>